MangeshThakre/Paytm-clone-tailwind-css/README.md

 ##  What I've learnd form this project

  I have used flex box in this project for makeing the card container responsive
- - Learned lot more about flex box , flex wrap
+ - Learned about tailwind css utility classes hover, responsive
  - Learned more about positioning the element.